corcorana/SWS_NVS_code/README.md

 ## Directions
 In order to reproduce the analyses reported in the manuscript, first download/clone this repository into a suitable directory and navigate to the `def_local.m` script.
-You will need to modify this script in order to define local paths to the data and stimulus materials (which you will need to download from the [OSF repository](https://osf.io/5qxds/)), as well as the requisite MATLAB toolboxes.
+You will need to modify this script in order to define local paths to the data and stimulus materials (which you will need to download from the [OSF repository](https://osf.io/5qxds/)), as well as the requisite *MATLAB* toolboxes.
-You will need the FieldTrip toolbox installed in order to reproduce the EEG-based analyses; the mTRF toolbox is required for the stimulus reconstruction analysis only (scripts will warn you if these toolboxes cannot be located).
+You will need the *FieldTrip* toolbox installed in order to reproduce the EEG-based analyses; the *mTRF* toolbox is required for the stimulus reconstruction analysis only (scripts will warn you if these toolboxes cannot be located).
-Optional toolboxes for figure plotting include EEGlab and export_fig.
+Optional toolboxes for figure plotting include *EEGLAB* and *export_fig*.

 ### EEG preprocessing
 To reproduce the EEG analysis pipeline from scratch (i.e. raw data only), first navigate to the `EEGpreproc` subdirectory to perform preprocessing.